Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Theoretical Approach

-as illustrated in Ref. \citenum{summa_molecular_2024}.
-This condition is fully satisfied only if the state functions are exact eigenfunctions of a model Hamiltonian and therefore satisfy the off-diagonal hypervirial theorem for the position operator, i.e. in HF, DFT, Full Configuration Interaction (FCI) or in other variational approaches.\cite{epstein_variation_1974,summa_assessment_2021} Furthermore the condition $\nabla_\alpha J_\alpha=0$ is compatible with the true induced relativistic current density.\cite{greiner_field_1996} In practical application of equation (\ref{totalcurrent}), this condition is always satisfied for the spin magnetization and the spin-orbit coupling electron currents --- the first and second terms of the spin current, respectively ---, but not for the non-relativistic one that exhibits gauge-dependence in calculations with finite basis sets.\cite{summa_molecular_2024} \\ The approximated Breit-Pauli Hamiltonian introduced in equation (\ref{many hamiltonian}) is not suitable for variational calculations.
-This is because the spin-orbit coupling term is variationally unstable due to the presence of a $r^{-3}$ singularity in its definition.
-Furthermore the last term in equation (\ref{totalcurrent}), representing the spin-orbit coupling current, is singular at the nuclear coordinates, which poses challenges for its numerical evaluation in real space.
-The expression for the current density introduced above, is not suitable for properly incorporating scalar relativistic or spin-orbit coupling effects.
-To account for these contributions, a consistent relativistic framework such as zeroth-order regular approximation (ZORA),\cite{van_lenthe_relativistic_1994,van_lenthe_zero-order_1996,van_wullen_molecular_1998,van_lenthe_geometry_1999,bouten_relativistic_2000,dyall_introduction_2007,autschbach_chapter_2009} Douglas-Kroll-Hess (DKH)\cite{douglas_quantum_1974,hess_relativistic_1986,reiher_exact_2004} or exact two-component (X2C)\cite{kutzelnigg_quasirelativistic_2005,kutzelnigg_relativistic_2009,ilias_infinite-order_2007,franzke_reducing_2023} must be employed.
-Due to its closed analytical form, we will take into account the ZORA approach in our treatment.
-Specifically, by applying the Landau approach within the ZORA framework, an analogous expression of the current density can be obtained that simultaneously accounts for both scalar and spin-orbit relativistic effects.
-The ZORA Hamiltonian, in the presence of static and uniform magnetic and electric fields, can be written as:
+as illustrated in Ref.~\citenum{summa_molecular_2024}.
+This condition is fully satisfied only if the state functions are exact eigenfunctions of a model Hamiltonian and therefore satisfy the off-diagonal hypervirial theorem for the position operator, i.e. in HF, DFT, Full Configuration Interaction (FCI) or in other variational approaches \cite{epstein_variation_1974,summa_assessment_2021}.
+Furthermore, the condition is compatible with the true induced relativistic current density \cite{greiner_field_1996}.
+In practical application of Eq.~\eqref{totalcurrent}, this condition is always satisfied for the spin magnetization and the spin-orbit coupling electron currents---the first and second contribution to the spin current term, respectively---but not for the non-relativistic one that exhibits gauge-dependence in calculations with finite basis sets~\cite{summa_molecular_2024}.

+The approximated Breit-Pauli Hamiltonian introduced in Eq.~\eqref{many hamiltonian} is not suitable for variational calculations, since the spin-orbit coupling term is variationally unstable due to the presence of a $r^{-3}$ singularity in its definition.